 Do tiles need to be sealed?

-Ceramics, glass and metal don't need to be sealed after fixing, but some natural stone products do.
-Natural stone sealer seals the tiles' natural porous surface to stop it staining and prevent water damage, making it especially important in areas like the kitchen and bathroom.
+Ceramics and glass don’t need to be sealed after fixing, but some natural stone products do.
+Natural stone sealer seals the tiles’ natural porous surface to stop it staining and prevent water damage, making it especially important in areas like the kitchen and bathroom.
 We recommend you check our product pages or brochures for details on which tiles require sealing prior to installation.

 How often should tiles be resealed?

 If you go for natural tiles, then you’ll need to seal them regularly to ensure they stay protected.
 Resealing should be done every six months, and you can also find specialist polishes and cleaners to help keen natural material tiles looking their best.